Pennsylvania Railroad class S1: Operating performance and alleged speed records

-An article "Riding the Gargantua of the Rails" in the Dec 1941 Popular Mechanics Magazine cites a speed recorded by assistant road foreman Charlie Wappes of the Fort Wayne Division during the S1's test runs at 133.4 mph with 12 heavyweight passenger cars in its back.
+An article "Riding the Gargantua of the Rails" in the Dec 1941 Popular Mechanics Magazine cites a speed recorded by assistant road foreman Charlie Wappes of the Fort Wayne Division during the S1's test runs at 133.4 mph with a train of 12 heavyweight passenger cars.
 There are other stories of the S1 reaching or exceeding 140 mph.
-In the German trade press and literature from 1945, there was a report of a record run of the S1, citing railroad officials of Interstate Commerce Commission that a speed of 141.2 mph was reached when the engine was trying to make up time for a delayed westbound train, the Trail Blazer.
+In the German trade press and literature from 1945 there was a report of a record run of the S1, citing railroad officials of Interstate Commerce Commission that a speed of 141.2 mph was reached when the engine was trying to make up time for a delayed westbound train, the Trail Blazer.

 Its high-speed capability was such that many have claimed that the S1 exceeded on multiple occasions the 126 mi/h record steam locomotive speed set in 1938 by the British LNER locomotive 4468 Mallard.
 The engine was claimed to have exceeded 152 mi/h on the Fort Wayne-Chicago run, as it was reported that the PRR received a fine for the feat.

 The streamlining designer of the train Raymond Loewy himself wrote in 1979: "On a straight stretch of track without any curves for miles; I waited for the S1 to pass through at full speed.
 I stood on the platform and saw it coming from the distance at 120 miles per hour.
 It flashed by like a steel thunderbolt, the ground shaking under me, in a blast of air that almost sucked me into its whirlwind.
 Approximately a million pounds of locomotive were crashing through near me.
 I felt shaken and overwhelmed by an unforgettable feeling of power, by a sense of pride at the sight of what I had helped to create."

 Suspected design flaws

 The lack of curve compatibility led to the S1 not being used for its intended long-distance express service.
-Although the S1 had less than half (47%) its total weight on the driving wheels, its Factor of adhesion was still very close to the much more successful PRR Q2, Santa Fe "Northern" 4-8-4s the 2900s, and the renowned N&W Class J 4-8-4s.
-More than half of its weight was being carried by the massive six-wheel pilot (leading) and trailing trucks instead of the drivers.
-This left the two sets of four duplex driving wheels susceptible to wheel slippage.
+Although the S1 had less than half (47%) its total weight on the driving wheels, its Factor of adhesion was still close to the much more successful PRR Q2, Santa Fe "Northern" 4-8-4s the 2900s, and the renowned N&W J class 4-8-4s.
+More than half of its weight was carried by the three-axle pilot (leading) and trailing trucks instead of the drivers, which left the four duplex driving axles susceptible to wheel slippage.
 However, during the 5 1/2 years service history of the S1, no serious accident occurred due to wheel slippage.
-The S1 managed to serve between Chicago and Crestline, Ohio for almost 5 1/2 years, made it having the longest-serving record among all experimental steam engine prototypes of the PRR, such as the Q1 4-6-4-4 and S2 turbine 6-8-6.
+The S1 served between Chicago and Crestline, Ohio for almost 5 1/2 years, giving it a longer career than other experimental PRR steam locomotives, such as the Q1 4-6-4-4 and S2 turbine 6-8-6.